kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 Done in 215.91s.
 ```

-Finally the result is a binary file called bridge inside the bin folder.
-Prior to run the "bridge" verify that the port where the OKD web console expecting connections (9000/tcp) is not blocked.
+The result of the process is a binary file called **bridge** inside the bin folder.
+Prior to run the *"bridge"* it has to be verified that the port (9000/tcp) where the OKD web console is expecting connections is not blocked.

 ```sh
 $ iptables -A INPUT -p tcp --dport 9000 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
 ```

-Then, now execute the artifact:
+Then, the artifact can be executed:

 ```sh
 $ ./bin/bridge